yan-soon/tp/docs/UserGuide.md

 <img src="images/checkmc.png" width="550px" height="350px">

+### View All Required Modules : `required`

+Display all required modules in the Computer Science syllabus onto the `Command Line Display` for easy referencing.

+Format: `required`

+Example of usage: `required`

+Expected outcome:

+### Search for a Required Module : `search`

+Search for a required module in the Computer Science syllabus using the module code and display the module details (module code, title, modular credit, description, preclusion, prerequisite) in the `Command Line Display`.

+Format: `search {module code}`

+Example of usage: `search CS2103T`

+Expected outcome:

 ### Exit : `exit`

-Exits the program.
+Exits the GradPad program.
 There is no auto-save upon exit.

 Format: `exit`